 Guidelines for using pop-ups on your website

-If you decide pop-ups can add value to your marketing strategy, consider these guidelines to reduce friction:
+If you decide pop-ups or interstitials can add value to your marketing strategy, consider these guidelines to reduce friction:

 Finally, take a look at the different variations of pop-ups available right now.
 For example, exit pop-ups only trigger when a user’s mouse moves to the top of the browser, while scroll pop-ups trigger at a certain point of the page or when users scroll up.
 These can help reduce the negative impact on user experience.

-The fact is, pop-ups will cost you leads, increase your bounce rate and make you less trustworthy to certain users.
-If the leads they generate outweigh those losses, then you may be justified in using pop ups – it’s the end result that counts, after all.
+The fact is, pop-ups will probably cost you leads, increase your bounce rate and make you less trustworthy to certain users.
+Only you can test and optimise to see if the leads you’re generating through pop-ups/interstitials outweighs the losses in terms of search ranking, UX, etc.

-Make sure you’re aware of what compromises you’re making, though.
-Are those email sign ups worth the loss of traffic that may never come back again?
+Just make sure you’re aware of what compromises and weigh up all the variables.
+For example, are those email sign-ups worth the loss of traffic that may never come back again?
 These are the kind of questions you need to be asking and you’ll only get the answers from solid data.
-So test everything you do before using any pop ups and be sure you’re getting a good enough return to justify them.
+So test everything you do before using any pop-ups or interstitials and be sure you’re getting a good enough return to justify them.

 More design tips you may like